 Government rarely – if ever – knows best!
 Because of this, we have to listen to and work with the people who understand the environment if we want to protect it, while sustaining the livelihoods of those who rely on our natural resources.
 I am committed to a process of continual engagement and, as Minister, I will be connecting with communities, visiting the land and building relationships with people.
 This is an approach that I will continue now that I have been appointed as Minister for the Environment.

 I will forge strong, productive partnerships with the many stakeholders who care for our environment and work within it.
 This includes landholders, volunteer groups, industry experts, other tiers of government and advocacy organisations.
 Partnerships involving people closer to the challenges experienced on the ground will ensure that more innovative, efficient and often more cost-effective solutions can be established.

 South Australia’s regions are an absolutely vital plank of our state’s economy and they are also where many of our best environmental assets are found.
 Our state does not come to a screeching halt at the Tollgate or at Gepps Cross or at the bottom of Anzac Highway.
 Distance should not mean disadvantage and I will place connecting with regional communities at the heart of my work.
 I am conscious that I am the Member of Parliament for an Adelaide-based seat, so that makes me all the more determined to visit and build relationships with the regions.

 Our environment is too precious to play politics with.
 Decisions taken today will leave legacies for generations to come and long-term vision and evidence-based policies are required to deliver lasting change.
 I will not let South Australia’s environment be hijacked by short-term, populist interests or fleeting fads.

-If you would like to add your details to my environment portfolio database for updates on what I am doing in my role as Shadow Minister for the Environment, please do so by clicking here.
+If you would like to add your details to my environment portfolio database for updates on what I am doing in my role as Minister for the Environment, please do so by clicking here.

 If you would like to also join my general mailing list, please click here.